elonen/lanscatter/README.md

 ## Testing

-The `tests` folder contains integration and unit tests using the _pytest_ framework.
+The `tests` folder contains integration and unit tests using the _pytest_ framework; simply the environment and run `pytest`.

 Integration test – in short – runs a master node and several peer node simultaneously, with random sync dir contents, and makes sure they get in sync without errors.